Autoimmune Disease

 The immune system is a powerful component of our bodies and is responsible for regulating our internal cellular replication and for protecting us from insult from the outside world.
 It fights infections, clears out debris, and kills improperly replicating (precancerous) cells in our bodies.
 Unfortunately, sometimes this incredible power can be misdirected at our own healthy cells, in a process known as autoimmune disease.

-Development of The Immune System
+How Does The Immune System Develop?

 Interestingly, humans are born without a fully functioning immune system.
 We initially receive antibodies and other immune proteins through our mother’s milk, thus making her immunity our own for the first few months.
 As we develop, our natural immunity grows, and our immune cells are trained to recognize “self” proteins and to become tolerant to them.
 Thus, in healthy individuals, the immune cells will not react to the body’s cells, but only to those foreign particles that are “non-self”.